Marouan-git/SpinQuant/README.md

 #### **b.
 Zero-Shot Accuracy Evaluation for a Mixed-Precision Config**

-**What it does**: This script evaluates a given mixed-precision configuration on a suite of five zero-shot commonsense reasoning tasks (ARC-easy, ARC-challenge, PIQA, HellaSwag, Winogrande) using the lm-evaluation-harness.
+**What it does**: This script evaluates a given mixed-precision configuration on a suite of five zero-shot commonsense reasoning tasks (ARC-easy, ARC-challenge, PIQA, HellaSwag, Winogrande) using the lm-evaluation-harness tool.

 **Command**: